 To buy a copy click here

-Large Print, and an Audio edition (read by the author) will be published in October 2015
+To buy an Audio edition (read by the author) click here

 Before leaving this page why not Watch this Pathe Newsreel clip first shown in 1954

 The author reads Stalin's Had It Now! for Isis Soundings audio books